 GUESTS WELCOME

 Visitors, including non-Jews, are welcome to attend our regular services.
-Please contact the WJCC prior to close of business the week that you plan to attend.
+Please contact the office prior to close of business the week that you plan to attend.
 Groups interested in scheduling a visit should also contact the WJCC office.